 Group and Special Event Volunteering

-Individual Volunteer Opportunities
+Professional Volunteer Opportunities

-SAFE’s daily operations require support from volunteers in areas that involve limited client interaction, such as staffing booths in the community, assisting at our charter school, preschools, early childhood education centers, providing workshops for life skills classes, and much more.
+SAFE’s daily operations also require support from volunteers in areas that involve limited client interaction, such as staffing booths in the community, assisting at our charter school, early childhood education centers, providing workshops for life skills classes, and much more.

 Take a look at our Direct Service Volunteer Requirements.